spinnaker/spinnaker.io/content/en/docs/guides/user/pipeline/triggers-with-artifactsrewrite/webhooks/index.md

 ---
 title: "Triggering on Webhooks"
-linkTitle: "Triggering on Webhooks"
+linkTitle: "Webhooks"
 weight:
-description:
+description: >
+  Use a webhook to trigger a pipeline
 ---

-In order to programatically trigger pipelines you can send a `POST` call to Spinnaker at a preconfigured endpoint.
+In order to programmatically trigger pipelines you can send a `POST` call to Spinnaker at a preconfigured endpoint.
 You can use this to trigger pipelines when a CI job finishes, from the command line, or from a third-party system.
 The payload, whether it is one you are able to write, or it is provided for